mhightower83/Arduino/doc/mmu.rst

 To get a sense of how memory access time is effected, see examples ``MMU48K`` and ``irammem`` in ``ESP8266``.

-NON-OS SDK v3.0.0 and above have builtin support for Non-32-Bit Access.
-Selecting ``Byte/Word access to IRAM/PROGMEM`` will override the builtin version with ours.
-However, there is no known reason to do this other than debugging.

 Miscellaneous
 -------------